LEAVE THE GUN, TAKE THE CANNOLINovember 27, 2009 at 4:48 am | Posted in Daring Bakers, Dessert, Pastry | 147 Comments

 Finally, the ‘Best Blisters’ award goes to Marcellina from Marcellina in Cucina.
 WOW, what amazing shells!

-Thanks to all who participated in this challenge with me and a HUGE thanks to Lis and Ivonne for the hosting gig and their encouragment and patience.
+Thanks to all who participated in this challenge with me and a huge thanks to Lis and Ivonne for the hosting gig and their encouragement and patience.
 Also, again to Ivonne for doing the metric conversions for me, since I’m metrically stunted and my scale sucks.
-The ounces to grams switch is permanently stuck or just broken, and since when does one cup of flour weigh 16 oz?
-I don’t want to calibrate it..not worth it.
-I’ll be getting a new one ASAP, so I can actually make some of the thousand bookmarked metric blog recipes without estimating and ending up with sunken, lumpy, lopsided baking soda flavored whatever.